joaomrbaltazar/PROPAN/Publications/ReadMe.md

 J. Baltazar, J.A.C.
 Falcão de Campos.
 An Iteratively Coupled Solution of the Cavitating Flow on Marine Propellers Using BEM.
 Journal of Hydrodynamics, Vol. 22 (Suppl 1), 796-801, 2010. https://doi.org/10.1016/S1001-6058(10)60039-X

+# Conference Papers:

+J. Baltazar, D. Rijpkema, J.A.C.
+Falcão de Campos, J. Bosschers.
+A Comparison of Panel Method and RANS Calculations for a Ducted Propeller System in Open-Water.
+Proceedings in Third International Symposium on Marine Propulsors, Launceston, Tasmania, Australia, 2013. https://www.researchgate.net/publication/268686643_A_Comparison_of_Panel_Method_and_RANS_Calculations_for_a_Ducted_Propeller_System_in_Open-Water

+J. Baltazar, J. Machado, J.A.C.
+Falcão de Campos.
+Hydrodynamic Design and Analysis of Horizontal Axis Marine Current Turbines With Lifting Line and Panel Methods.
+Proceedings of the 30th International Conference on Ocean, Offshore and Arctic Engineering, Rotterdam, The Netherlands, 2011. https://www.researchgate.net/publication/268745009_Hydrodynamic_Design_and_Analysis_of_Horizontal_Axis_Marine_Current_Turbines_With_Lifting_Line_and_Panel_Methods

+J. Baltazar, J.A.C.
+Falcão de Campos.
+On the Modelling of the Flow in Ducted Propellers With a Panel Method.
+Proceedings of the First International Symposium on Marine Propulsors, Trondheim, Norway, 2009. https://www.researchgate.net/publication/269222599_On_the_Modelling_of_the_Flow_in_Ducted_Propellers_With_a_Panel_Method

+J. Baltazar, J.A.C.
+Falcão de Campos.
+A Boundary Element Method for the Unsteady Hydrodynamic Analysis of Marine Current Turbines.
+Proceedings of the 2nd International Conference on Ocean Energy, Brest, France, 2008. https://www.researchgate.net/publication/269104499_A_Boundary_Element_Method_for_the_Unsteady_Hydrodynamic_Analysis_of_Marine_Current_Turbines

+J. Baltazar, J.A.C.
+Falcão de Campos, J. Bosschers.
+A Study on the Modeling of Marine Propeller Tip Flows Using BEM.
+Proceedings of the Congreso de Métodos Numéricos en Ingenieria 2005, Granada, Spain, 2005. https://www.researchgate.net/publication/268686182_A_Study_on_the_Modeling_of_Marine_Propeller_Tip_Flows_Using_BEM

+J. Baltazar, J.A.C.
+Falcão de Campos, J. Bosschers.
+A Study on the Accuracy of Low and Higher Order BEM in Three-Dimensional Potential Flows Past Ellipsoids.
+Proceedings of the 5th International Conference on Boundary Element Techniques, Lisbon, Portugal, 2004. https://www.researchgate.net/publication/268686095_A_Study_on_the_Accuracy_of_Low_and_Higher_Order_BEM_in_Three-Dimensional_Potential_Flows_Past_Ellipsoids

 # Theses:

 Leonardo Buralli.
 Aerodynamic Performance Prediction of a Wind Turbine in Steady and Unsteady Conditions Using a Panel Method.
 Master's Thesis, Instituto Superior Técnico, 2021. https://fenix.tecnico.ulisboa.pt/cursos/mege/dissertacao/1409728525633133